Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Asymptotically flat manifolds

-A connected complete Riemannian $3$-manifold $(M,g)$ is said to be $C^k$-asymptotically flat if there is a non-empty compact subset of $M$ whose complement is diffeomorphic to $\{x\in\mathbb{R}^3:|x|>1/2\}$ and if the pull-back of $g$ by this diffeomorphism is $C^k$-asymptotically flat.
+A connected complete Riemannian manifold $(M,g)$ of dimension $n$ is said to be $C^k$-asymptotically flat if there is a nonempty compact subset of $M$ whose complement is diffeomorphic to $\{x\in\mathbb{R}^n:|x|>1/2\}$ and the pull-back of $g$ by this diffeomorphism is $C^k$-asymptotically flat.
 Such a diffeomorphism is called an asymptotically flat chart.
-We sometimes say that $(M,g)$ is $C^k$-asymptotically flat of rate $\tau>1/2$ to emphasize the decay rate.
+We sometimes say that $(M,g)$ is $C^k$-asymptotically flat of rate $\tau>(n-2)/2$ to stress the specific decay rate.
 If there is an asymptotically flat chart such that the pull-back metric takes the form \eqref{Schwarzschild metric}, $(M,g)$ is called $C^k$-asymptotic to Schwarzschild with mass $m$.
-R.~Bartnik has shown that the mass \eqref{mass} of a $C^2$-asymptotically flat manifold converges and does not depend on the choice of asymptotically flat chart; see \cite[Theorem 4.2]{Bartnik}. \\ We usually fix a specific asymptotically flat chart as reference and write $B_r$, where $r\geq1$, to denote the open, bounded domain in $(M,g)$ whose boundary corresponds to $S_r(0)$ with respect to this chart. \\ Given an integer $\ell\geq 2$, we say that $(M,g)$ satisfies the $C^\ell$-Regge-Teitelboim conditions, see \cite{RT}, if there is $\hat \tau\in(1/2,1]$ with
+R.~Bartnik has shown that the integral in \eqref{mass} of a $C^2$-asymptotically flat manifold converges and that the limit does not depend on the choice of asymptotically flat chart; see \cite[Theorem 4.2]{Bartnik}. \\ We usually fix an asymptotically flat reference chart and write $B_r$, $r\geq1$, to denote the open, bounded domain in $(M,g)$ whose boundary corresponds to $S_r(0)=\{x\in\mathbb{R}^n:|x|=r\}$ in this chart. \\ Let $(M,g)$ be a connected complete Riemannian manifold $(M,g)$ of dimensions $n$ that is $C^k$-asymptotically flat.
+Following \cite[p.~292]{RT}, we say that $(M,g)$ satisfies the $C^\ell$-Regge-Teitelboim conditions if there is $\hat \tau\in((n-2)/2,n-2]$ with